UCC FILM WRITERS

 UCC Film Writers

-Editorials and reviews by students at University College Cork in Cork, Ireland.
-Compiled and edited by Emily Power.
+Editorials and reviews by students at University College Cork.

 Archives